 Goal: To increase the skill set to put trout in the net through progressive fly fishing methods.

-7:00am - Soldiers breakfast at McAllister's Grill in Nova Guides lodge.
+7:00am - Soldiers, guides, supporters breakfast at McAllister's Grill in Nova Guides lodge.

 8:00am - Soldiers will meet at Nova Guides lodge at Camp Hale.
 There will be an introduction to the Camp Hale historical area and program agenda review.
 Soldiers will meet their guide and supporter and go over tackle and fly fishing style.

 8:30am - Transportation for River Techniques with guide and supporter along the Eagle River.

 1:00pm - Lunch at McAllister's Grill at Camp Hale and group pictures.

 2:00pm - Still Water Techniques with guide and supporter on Longbow Pond at Nova Guides.

 5:00pm - Break time to clean up for dinner.